 Speaking of gutters, be sure they are clean and that rain water is able to move freely away from your house.
 Clogged gutters can cause the water to back up under the roof shingles and cause roof leaks.
 Check the seals around the windows to be sure there are no breeches that can allow blowing rain to seep inside.
 Be sure exterior doors are closing properly.
 This will help ensure your heating and air conditioning is not having to work harder to keep the heated or cooled air inside while keeping outside air out.

 Don’t put off repairing any damaged areas you may have discovered while inspecting your property.
 Even a small amount of damage can turn into a major repair if not addressed quickly.
 Remember, your home is your biggest investment and you cannot afford to allow it to fall into disrepair.
 Even small damage can cause major problems.
 A small roof leak can turn into hundreds of dollars in repairs as water runs down joists and falls onto the ceiling.
 The water will likely also run down the walls.
 Water stains are only a part of the damage.
 Mold can result if a problem is ignored as well as rotting wood.
 Mold remediation can be expensive and more than that, mold can cause serious health issues.
+When in doubt, using mold removal techniques can make sure that mold won’t return anytime soon, but to truly get underneath the surface of the problem you need to see where it has actually come from.
+But mold is something that should be tackled right away.
+Mold causes massive problems to your health and can be devastating to every part of your home investment.
 Don’t let this happen to your home.

 If you discover damage that is too difficult for you to repair yourself, don’t just hire the first person who gives you a quote to make the repair.
 A roof replacement is one of the easiest ways unscrupulous contractors take advantage of home owners.
 Many times, in the aftermath of a major storm, neighborhoods will be flooded with contractors insisting homeowners’ roofs are in need of replacement.
 Not all of these contractors can be trusted.
 Your entire roof may not actually need to be replaced.
 It’s possible that just a portion of your roof needs repair.
 To avoid being a victim, always get at least three quotes.
 Then ask your neighbors about who they used and if they’d recommend them.
 Check the Better Business Bureau to see if complaints have been filed on the company and read reviews.